babolivier/das/README.md

 Why don't you try heading out on https://ent.brendanabolivier.com/auth/, logging in, then accessing https://ent.brendanabolivier.com/service1/? :wink:

-Then you can try out authing on https://ent.brendanabolivier.com/auth/teacher and re-trying accessing `service1` :smile:
+Then you can try and auth on https://ent.brendanabolivier.com/auth/teacher and re-trying accessing `service1` :smile: